 In my head, I felt that if I did not complete the work, I would look like a bad worker.
 I worried people would think less of me.
 I worried I’d let my team down or that the workload would fall on them and that was what I wanted to avoid at all costs.
 I worried my bosses would say I was negligent and not pulling my weight.
 In reality, most of these perceptions were all in my head and did not reflect the truth.

 Why we should say ‘no’

 Unfortunately there will always be circumstances dependent on others’ work ethics or agendas where they may think you need to do more.
 The point is, at work we are often thought of purely as workers.
-I shocked a colleague a few weeks ago by reminding them that I was a human first.
 Sometimes we forget our own sense of being at work and our basic needs as humans.